 - marriage and civil partnership;

-Protection Against Harassment
+Protections Against Harassment

 Harassment occurs where an employer subjects a worker to unwanted conduct relating to a protected characteristic, which has the purpose or effect of:

 Employer’s Obligation to Provide Reasonable Accommodations

 UK anti-discrimination legislation imposes a duty on employers to make reasonable adjustments to their premises or employment arrangements (e.g. altering working hours) if they substantially disadvantage a disabled worker or job applicant, unless the employer does not know, and it cannot be expected to know, that the worker or applicant is disabled.

-- an injury to feelings award – there are 3 guideline bands, with the upper band ranging from GBP 25,700 – GBP 42,900, depending on the seriousness of the case – but an exceptional case may exceed GBP 42,900.
+- an injury to feelings award – there are three guideline bands, with the upper band ranging from GBP 27,000 – GBP 45,000, depending on the seriousness of the case – but an exceptional case may exceed GBP 45,000.

 In addition, the Equality and Human Rights Commission has a range of powers, including the power to undertake formal investigations and issue non-discrimination notices.